joshnesbitt/joshnesbitt/src/content/thought/building-my-own-llm-operating-system-ctos.md

 ## It's never going to be perfect

 The system is only as good as the data you feed it.
 The CRM, the meeting notes, the weekly reviews.
 If I don't keep those current, the whole thing degrades.
-It's the same rubbish in, rubbish out problem that you'd have before AI.
+It's the same rubbish in, rubbish out problem that you'd have before AI, but is exacerbated with it.
 You need to invest time in building that corpus of knowledge.

-The way you build the persona also matters.
+The way you define the persona is also important.
 I chose one that interrogates my plans and pushes back on ideas to ensure they're well considered.
 It might be that you prefer more of a coached approach or something more agreeable, but I wouldn't recommend that if you're looking for a system that can help hold you to account on things.

 ## Personal tools for personal things

-ctOS is bespoke.
+The operating system I've made is bespoke.
 Built for how I work and what I care about.
 It's taken some time to hone the system to my needs, but building the foundations for it was relatively quick.
 The beauty of this latest wave of agentic coding is how it's empowering people to scratch their own itch by creating super personalised apps to solve specific problems.
 For tooling like this, building a solution exactly to your needs is becoming the default rather than the exception.

 If you're craving a better way of working so you can focus on the things only you can do, I'd recommend taking a morning to try and use AI skills to streamline your workflow and reclaim focus.
-I'm excited to continually evolve the operating system I've built as my needs change over time, and I'm certain I'm not alone in this approach.
+I'm excited to continually evolve the operating system I've built as my needs change over time, and I'm certain I'm not alone in feeling this.